12 Advent Prayers - Reflect on Jesus!

 ~Edited from Kelly Balarie's “7 Verses When Relationships Hurt at Christmas”

 12. An Advent Prayer for The Lord to Come

-This Advent, Lord, come to the manger of my heart.
+This Christmas, Lord, come to the manger of my heart.

 Fill me with Your presence from the very start.